Statsfru

 Statsfru ("Lady of the State") is an office at the Royal Court of Sweden.
 The title has been used for two different offices during the course of history.
-Originally created in 1774, the office was given to several individuals, and simply the title of a married lady-in-waiting in rank between the överhovmästarinna and the kammarfröken.
-This function dissapeared after 1965.
-From 1994 onward, the title Statsfru has been used by the senior lady-in-waiting of the queen.
+Originally created in 1774, the office was simply the title of a married lady-in-waiting in rank between the överhovmästarinna and the kammarfröken, and shared between several individuals.
+This function disappeared after 1965.
+From 1994 onward, the title Statsfru has been used by the senior lady-in-waiting of the queen, and became a managerial title held by only one person at the time.

 Historical function

 Originally, the Swedish Royal Household had no married ladies-in-waiting.
 The ladies-in-waiting, collectively referred to as Hovfruntimret, consisted of unmarried noblewomen with the title Hovfröken (maid of honour) one of whom could be promoted to a Kammarfröken (Senior maid of honour).
 They were supervised by the Överhovmästarinna, who was a widowed noblewoman, and the Kammarfröken was her deputy.
+Married noblewomen attended court informally, by being married to husbands who had offices at court, but a married noblewoman could not have her own office at court.